DavidHenickl/RPGProgression_Project/README.md

 Space:  Move Dialogue

-Each level starts next to 2 NPCs that explain the mechanics to the Player Press Interact to talk with them
+Each level starts next to 2 NPCs that explain the mechanics to the Player.

+Press Interact to talk with them.

 Each Level Ends when talking to a specific NPC

 Thank you for playing